rust-embedded/discovery/src/05-led-roulette/flash-it.md

 0x00000000 in ?? ()
 ```

-**NOTE**: If you are getting errors like `undefined debug reason 7 - target needs reset` on the OpenOCD GDB server, then you may need to try using `arm-none-eabi-gdb` instead of the `gdb` command, as described above.
+**NOTE**: If you are getting errors like `undefined debug reason 7 - target needs reset`, you can try running `monitor reset halt` as described [here](https://stackoverflow.com/questions/38994596/reason-7-target-needs-reset-unreliable-debugging-setup).

+**NOTE**: If the debugger is still not connecting to the OpenOCD server, then you may need to try using `arm-none-eabi-gdb` instead of the `gdb` command, as described above.

 By default OpenOCD's GDB server listens on TCP port 3333 (localhost).
 This command is connecting to
 that port.